Ring of Honor: 2019–2021: Departures, effects of COVID-19, debt and hiatus

 On January 31, 2020, Ring of Honor announced the return of the ROH Pure Championship, with a tournament to crown the first Pure champion since 2006.
 The following month, the promotion announced another tournament to crown a new ROH Women's World Championship, following the deactivation of the Women of Honor World Championship title.
 However, in response to the 2020 COVID-19 pandemic, Ring of Honor would postpone live events beginning in March.

 Television tapings for Ring of Honor Wrestling would resume in August at the Chesapeake Employers Insurance Arena (formerly known as the UMBC Event Center) from the promotion's homebase in Maryland but without fans in attendance.
 New episodes would begin syndication on September 12, with a revamped format, and the beginning of the Pure title tournament.
 Ten days prior, Ring of Honor launched a Free ad-supported television (FAST) channel on the Sinclair-owned streaming service Stirr called "ROH Best On The Planet".
 Final Battle would be the promotion's sole pay-per-view event in 2020, while live audiences would return on July 11, 2021, at Best in the World.

-It was revealed during their 2021 Q3 financial results that Sinclair had $12,530,000 USD in debt, largely due to the Diamond Sports Group (the subsidiary that operates the Bally Sports networks).
+It was revealed during their 2021 Q3 financial results that Sinclair had US$12,530,000 in debt, largely due to the Diamond Sports Group (the subsidiary that operates the Bally Sports networks).
 On October 27, 2021, Ring of Honor announced that it would go on a hiatus after Final Battle in December, with a return tentatively scheduled for April 2022.
 All personnel would also be released from their contracts as part of plans to "reimagine" the company as a "fan-focused product".
 In the interim, the men's and woman's championships were defended at events held by various other promotions, including Impact Wrestling and Jonathan Gresham's new Terminus promotion.